rofrol/learning-zig-karlseguin/DICTIONARY_PL.md

 - structure types - typy struktury
 - idiomatic - idiomatyczny
 - with respect to - w odniesieniu do (mając na uwadze?)
+- a method with a pointer receiver - metodę oczekującą wskaźnika